kleenkanteen/about-me-in-15-mins/README.md

 I wanted people with sound value systems because you cannot buy values.
 You are only as good as your values.
 I learned early on that you do not put greatness into people…but somehow try to pull it out.” - https://www.collaborativefund.com/blog/the-locker-room

 So now you know a lot about me.
 Like, a lot.
-Finding out these things in another way would be very difficult, so I decided to say the most interesting things.
+Finding out these things by asking questions would be very difficult because you probably wouldn't ask these questions, I shared the most interesting things I can think of.
 This was a massive dump of my personality, interests, and tools, so I hope you enjoyed them maybe even adopt them as well.
 If you plan on programming for a living that keyboard will definitely make life better.
 Adios.